 How can you apply?

-Applicants will be filtered at UCAS application stage to ensure essential criteria are met and a short list formed on the basis of suitability of qualifications, references and personal statements.
+Applicants will be filtered at application stage to ensure essential criteria are met and a short list formed on the basis of suitability of qualifications, references and personal statements.
 Please see our Entry Requirements for further details on our application criteria.

 Once we have received your application we will confirm receipt of your application by email.